johnmyleswhite/julia-function-docs/README.md

 # What is This Repo?

-Inspired by discussion in a [https://discourse.julialang.org/t/blog-post-about-my-experiences-with-julia/79976](Julia Discourse thread), this repo is meant to help organize community efforts to enrich Julia's function documentation.
+Inspired by discussion in a [Julia Discourse thread](https://discourse.julialang.org/t/blog-post-about-my-experiences-with-julia/79976), this repo is meant to help organize community efforts to enrich Julia's function documentation.

 The first call to action was at [https://discourse.julialang.org/t/coordinating-community-efforts-to-enrich-function-docs/80338](https://discourse.julialang.org/t/coordinating-community-efforts-to-enrich-function-docs/80338) and we will post follow ups in the future.